- Where: St Mark's School and surrounding area.

 We are now in the ‘Feasibility and Design’ stage of the St Mark's Active Travel Zone scheme, where feedback from the perceptions survey and suggestions provided by the local community during the co-design workshops on 10 March (more below), are being assessed by our design team.

-In May, the most popular and feasible suggestions for improving the neighbourhood for walking and cycling will be presented back to the community as potential schemes.
+The most popular and feasible suggestions for improving the neighbourhood for walking and cycling will be presented back to the community as potential schemes in Summer 2021.
 Details of the proposed schemes will be sent to residents for them to comment on and will also be posted on this page.

 St Mark's ATZ Co-design workshops